Using quantum key distribution for cryptographic purposes: a survey: Secret key agreement

-Public-key cryptography foundations rest on the difficulty of solving some mathematical problems for which no polynomial algorithms are known.
-The computing resources needed to solve these problems become totally unreachable when long enough keys are used.
+Public-key cryptography foundations rest on the difficulty of solving some mathematical problems for which no efficient algorithms are known.
+The computing resources needed to solve these problems become totally unachievable when long enough keys are used.
 Public-key cryptographic systems thus rely on what is called ``provable computational security''.
-Public-key cryptography is however not unconditionally secure; the problems on which it is based are not intractable; and in addition, their non-polynomial complexity has so far not been proven.
+Public-key cryptography is however not unconditionally secure: there is no proof that the problems on which it is based are intractable or even that that their complexity is not polynomial.

-Public-key cryptography requires two keys, a public and a private key, which form a key pair and uses algorithms that are designed in such a way that anyone can encrypt a message using the public key, while only the legitimate recipient, in possession of the private key, can decrypt the message.
-Because of the asymmetry between the two users of a public-key crypto-system (one holding the private key, and keeping it secret, while the other user only need to know a public, non-secret key, and check for its authenticity), public-key cryptography is often referred to as asymmetric cryptography.
+Public-key algorithms for encryption require two keys: a public and a private key, which form a key pair.
+Algorithms are designed in such a way that anyone can encrypt a message using the public key, while only the legitimate recipient, in possession of the private key, can decrypt the message.
+Because of the asymmetry between the two users of a public-key cryptosystem (one holding the private key, and keeping it secret, while the other user only needs to know a public, non-secret key, and worry about its authenticity), public-key cryptography is often referred to as asymmetric cryptography.

-\paragraph{Key Establishment based on public-key cryptography} As shown by Whitfield Diffie and Martin Hellman in 1976 \cite{DH76}, public-key cryptography can be used to establish a shared secret key over an unprotected classical communication channel, without using a prior shared secret.
-It thus provides a practical way to implement key distribution over open networks.
-Note however that, in order to ensure the authenticity of the key distribution scheme, the two users have to rely on a third trusted authority.
-This is the purpose of public-key infrastructure (PKI): a hierarchical infrastructure of trusted third parties that are issuing certificates for the users' public keys, provided that the users accept to rely on them (we basically don't really have the choice in current Internet, in absence of any other practical solution for key distribution).
+\paragraph{Secret key agreement based on public-key cryptography} As shown by Whitfield Diffie and Martin Hellman in 1976 \cite{DH76}, public-key cryptography can be used to establish a shared secret key over an unprotected classical communication channel, without using a prior shared secret.
+It thus provides a practical way to implement secret key agreement, in particular over open networks.
+Note however that Diffie-Hellman does not guarantee the authenticity of key agreement and thus that an additional authentication scheme needs to be provided.
+Over open networks such as the Internet, public-key infrastructures, i.e.\ trusted third parties, are often used for this purpose.

+\paragraph{Security of public-key cryptography } Public-key classical encryption schemes currently in use are based on well-studied mathematical problems that are believed to be computationally difficult to solve, such as the computation of discrete logarithms over finite fields or elliptic curves or the factorization of integers in the case of the RSA scheme.